recluzegeek/automatic-enigma/Web Development/js_array_callback_methods.md

     - **accumulatingValue**: The accumulated result of the previous callback calls (or the initialValue if provided).
     - **currentValue**: The current element being processed in the array.
     - **initialValue** (optional): A value to use as the first argument to the first call of the callback.
 If no initial value is provided, the first element of the array will be used as the initial accumulator.
-      > At each iteration, first variable gets updated by the prev. return value We can modify the way that variable gets updated to perform useful operations such as finding min, max or counting occurrences from an array using reduce().
+      > At each iteration, first variable gets updated by the prev. return value.
+       We can modify the way that variable gets updated to perform useful operations such as finding min, max or counting occurrences from an array using reduce().